dcalamity/country-search-api-capstone/readme.md

 ### Responsive
-This app is built to be responsive to smaller screen sizes using a float-grid css and media screen width breakpoint of 700px for smaller screen sizes
+This app is built to be responsive to smaller screen sizes using a flex-box css and media screen width breakpoint of 480px for smaller screen sizes

 ## Development Road Map
 Features for future iterations include:
-- Add ability to view one insight entry on a separate page
+- Add ability to hide and show diferent sections
-- Add filter to Insights page to filter by time, app, date
+- Add ability to search for a specific city
-- Add links to meditation resources
+- Add current country currency value
-- Add an app timer to meditate with
+-